 How to caramelize onions

-Take your time caramelising the onions.
-They want to be slowly browned to become lovely, fragrant and sweet.
+Take your time caramelizing the onions over a low heat.
+They want to be slowly browned to become lovely, fragrant, and sweet.
 Keep stirring and if they start to burn on the bottom of the pan, just add a tablespoon of water.
 You may not need to though.

 I saved time, and crying eyes, by slicing the onions in a food processor.
 Because life's too short to sob over the cutting board...

 Wondering how to make French Onion Dip?
 It's easy!
 Just follow this step-by-step photo tutorial.
 Then, scroll down for the recipe card for the full ingredients list and recipe method.

 Prepare the onions: Peel the papery skin off of the onions and remove the root with a knife.
 Finely slice the onions.